bernhardAxonIvy/doc/source/engine-guide/troubleshooting/_intro.rst

 .. rubric:: Stack Overflow

-Problems related to common technologies like Java, JSF, Primefaces are usually already answered on the web, e.g. on `Stack Overflow
+Problems related to common technologies like Java, JSF, Primefaces are usually already answered on the web, e.g., on `Stack Overflow
 <https://stackoverflow.com/>`_.

 .. rubric:: Support